alan-turing-institute/sqlsynthgen/docs/source/loan_data.rst

     MariaDB > grant all privileges on financial.* to 'myuser'@'localhost';
     MariaDB > \q

-After :ref:`installing SqlSynthGen <enduser>`, we create a `.env` file to set some environment variables to define the source database as the one linked at the bottom of the PKDD'99 page, and the destination database as the local one:
+After :ref:`installing SqlSynthGen <page-installation>`, we create a `.env` file to set some environment variables to define the source database as the one linked at the bottom of the PKDD'99 page, and the destination database as the local one:

 **.env**